Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of Froxlor

-• Free and Open Source: No licensing costs.
+• Free and open-source, no licensing fees

 Cons